isomerpages/ura-lkywcp/_apply/3-evaluations.md

 #### **Evaluation criteria**

-The Prize looks at the holistic transformation of the city over a period of **<mark>at least 10 years</mark>**, and emphasises on the creation of liveable, vibrant and sustainable urban communities within a quality built environment that incorporates the principles of sustainable development.
+The Prize looks at the holistic transformation of the city over a period of <u>at least 10 years</u>, and emphasises on the creation of liveable, vibrant and sustainable urban communities within a quality built environment that incorporates the principles of sustainable development.

 All submissions are evaluated based on the following criteria: